 - Expanded ICAR 2017 Activities That Took Place in St. Louis, Missouri

-Pre-Meeting Hands On Workshops for early career applicants.
+ICAR 2017 Pre-Meeting Hands On Workshops for early career scientists:

 - Data Carpentry: This event was an example-driven workshop on basic concepts, skills and tools for working more effectively with data.
 Short tutorials alternated with hands-on practical exercises, and participants were encouraged both to help one another, and to try applying what they have learned to their own research problems during and between sessions.